Radiating black holes in general relativity need not be singular

-Crucially, this can be analyzed numerically in general relativity, no input from physics beyond general relativity is needed.
+Therefore, while more investigations are needed, the current analyses tend to point to a scenario in which a horizonless spacetime is formed in finite time, compatible with Fig.~\ref{subfig:RN_evaporation_R}.
+We might wonder what the timescale of the evaporation would be.
+Unfortunately, we are not at the stage to answer this question.
+If the evaporation is mostly driven by Hawking radiation until the two horizons are very close to each other, we can expect the usual evaporation timescale of order $M^3$.
+However, the mass inflation instability at the inner horizon could potentially lead to a much faster process.
+Crucially, all these questions can be analyzed numerically in general relativity, no input from physics beyond general relativity is needed.

 Additionally, we may wonder if there is an interplay between our analysis and the information loss problem \cite{Hayward:2005ny,Mathur:2009hf}.
 Given that in this picture there is no formation of any singularity, Cauchy nor event horizons, we expect that the information must be preserved and escape to infinity in the late stage of evaporation.
 Note, however, that this would require the violation of the area limit for the entanglement entropy \cite{RevModPhys.93.035002,Buoninfante:2021ijy}